deadherd/nft-launch/README.md

 A bot can listen for the `/login` command and send users to `/telegram/login`.
 Provide `TELEGRAM_BOT_TOKEN` in your environment and optionally `TELEGRAM_GROUP_ID` to update titles in a group.
 When a user links their Telegram account the bot now sends them a confirmation message and, if they already have a username on the site, updates their display name in the configured group.
 Running `/login` again will notify the user if their Telegram is already connected.
 The bot also supports `/logout` to disconnect the current chat from the site.

+The `/login` reply includes an inline button that opens the login link.
+Telegram does not allow bots to launch external URLs automatically, so users must tap the button or the link provided in the message.

 The bot uses `NEXT_PUBLIC_APP_URL` to build the login link.
 Set this variable to the full base URL of your site (for example `https://localhost:3000`) so that the bot sends a complete link rather than a relative path.

 ## Troubleshooting